lixpaulian/stm32f7-uart/README.md

 The POSIX approach to configure a serial port is through the `struct termios` and its related API.
 Unfortunately, the standard newlib for embeded development does not include it.
 The good news is that Liviu plans to support `termios` and friends in an upcoming version of the µOS++.
 Until then the `termios.h` and `fcntl.h` header files have been included with the driver.
 The lack of newlib support means that you cannot call `tcgetattr` and `tcsetattr` library functions.
 However, you can still access these functions directly from the driver (see the test example).

-The current implementation supports CTS/RTS hardware handshaking and can be enabled/disabled over the standard termios structure.
-This functionality is implemented by the HAL, and the STM32F7xx hardware.
+The current implementation supports CTS/RTS hardware handshaking and can be enabled/disabled over the standard `termios` structure.
+This functionality is implemented by the HAL and the STM32F7xx hardware.

+The `termios` VMIN and VTIM control characters are properly interpreted; in addition, because in embedded applications much shorter delays than 0.1 seconds are often required, we use a second control caracter (mapped onto "spare 2") to reach a finer grain timeout for VTIM.
+This control character can be refered as `c_cc[VTIM + 2]` and can take values from 0 to 99 ms. The final timeout will be computed as `c_cc[VTIM] * 100 + c_cc[VTIM + 2]`.

 The driver supports RS-485 half-duplex operation.
 There are two aspects to consider:

-* POSIX does not support explicitely RS-485 mode, therefore as an initial solution a new flag has been defined (O_RS485) that must be used when opening a port in RS-485 mode.
-Thus to open a port in RS-485 mode, you should do:
+* POSIX does not support explicitely RS-485 mode, therefore as an initial solution a new flag has been defined (O_RS485) that must be used when opening a port in RS-485 mode as shown below:

 ```c
 	#define DEAT 10